 The following are organized by Potentially Better Practices (PBP) and their Process Measures outlined in the H2H2H Transitions Change Package Summary where EMR may be of assistance.
 For more rationale on the PBP refer to the Evidence Summary.
 For an additional list of measures and examples, refer to the Measurement Guide.

 Taking the time to establish these EMR practices will build transferable skills and capacity.
-Additional information about the technical enabler can be found on the CII/CPAR web page.
+Additional information about the technical enabler can be found at CII/CPAR.

 Figure 1.
 H2H2H Transitions Change Package Summary

 Standardized Text